TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

     azurePowerShellVersion: 'LatestVersion'
 ```

 The advantage is that this task will connect to Azure with an Azure Service Connection that has enough rights to execute the Azure AD commands in this script.
-However it involves passing to the `Connect-AzureAD` command the access token of the Service Principal associated to the Azure Service Connection.
-This can easily be done as I found out in [a stackoverflow post](https://stackoverflow.com/questions/60185213/automate-connect-azuread-using-powershell-in-azure-devops).
+However, it involves passing to the `Connect-AzureAD` command the access token of the Service Principal associated with the Azure Service Connection.
+This can easily be done as I found out in [a StackOverflow post](https://stackoverflow.com/questions/60185213/automate-connect-azuread-using-powershell-in-azure-devops).

 ```PowerShell
 $context = [Microsoft.Azure.Commands.Common.Authentication.Abstractions.AzureRmProfileProvider]::Instance.Profile.DefaultContext